 matches (case-insensitive) with an existing drink in the catalog.
 Attempting to add a duplicate will result in an error.

-The delete drink feature allows users to remove drinks from the catalog by specifying the index of the drink in the displayed list.
+The delete drink feature allows users to remove drinks from the catalog by specifying the drink's index in the displayed list.

 The implementation follows the command pattern where AddressBookParser